jloveric/deep-nearest-neighbor-torch/README.md

 # Stacked nearest neighbor python
 Pure python implementation of stacked nearest neighbor network.
 This is a feed forward learning scheme, no back propagation necessary, but it similar to stacked generalization methods.
 Also, since it's based on nearest neighbor it is a one shot learning method.
+Now I just need a theory for why this should work, or how to make it work.
+Right now it is worse than just computing the nearest neighbor.